Disputes may linger when a court order is not followed

 (c) A custody order obtained after the taking, enticing away, keeping, withholding, or concealing of a child does not constitute a defense to a crime charged under this section.

 Is your ex-spouse refusing to comply with a court order after a divorce?
 Do not take action before contacting Holstrom, Block & Parke.
 There are a multitude of reasons why an order may not be followed and our attorneys can help you find the most appropriate solution for your situation.
-Our team includes six Certified Family Law Specialists and our Newport Beach divorce attorneys can be in your corner every step of the way.
+Our team includes nine Certified Family Law Specialists and our Newport Beach divorce attorneys can be in your corner every step of the way.